Jamal Fogarty: 2021

 On 2 February, Fogarty was named at halfback in the Indigenous All Stars team to play the New Zealand Māori at Queensland Country Bank Stadium.

 Fogarty asked the Gold Coast club for a release in September 2021 due to it becoming apparent that Toby Sexton would land the starting halfback role for 2022.
 He signed for the Canberra Raiders on a three-year deal shortly afterwards.

 2022

 On 2 March, Fogarty was ruled out for four months with a knee injury which he sustained in Canberra's pre-season trial against Manly.

 In round 12 of the 2022 NRL season, Fogarty made his club debut for Canberra in their 28-20 loss against Parramatta.

 In round 25, Fogarty scored one try and kicked seven goals in Canberra's 56-10 victory over wooden spooners the Wests Tigers.

 Fogarty played a total of 15 games for Canberra in 2022 as the club finished 8th on the table and qualified for the finals.
 Fogarty played in both finals matches as Canberra were eliminated in the second week by Parramatta.

+2023

+In round 9 of the 2023 NRL season, Fogarty scored a try and kicked his first career field goal to give Canberra a 31-30 golden point extra-time victory over the Dolphins.

+In round 14, Fogarty scored two tries and kicked a penalty goal with three minutes remaining to win the game for Canberra 20-19 against the Wests Tigers.

+Fogarty played a total of 24 matches for Canberra in the 2023 NRL season as the club finished 8th on the table and qualified for the finals.
+He played in Canberra's golden point extra-time elimination final loss to Newcastle.

+2024

+In round 6 of the 2024 NRL season, Fogarty kicked the winning field goal for Canberra in golden point extra-time against his former club the Gold Coast which saw Canberra earn a 21-20 victory.

+Fogarty played 14 matches for Canberra in the 2024 NRL season as the club finished 9th on the table.

+2025

+On 29 April, it was revealed that Fogarty had informed the Canberra club of his decision to leave them and join Manly Warringah Sea Eagles on a three-year deal.
+On 14 May, Manly officially announced the signing of Fogarty.